 If you are interested in a GA position you will be able to indicate on the online Graduate Admission Application.
 If Spanish is not your native language you will upload a recorded presentation from the "Guidelines for Preparing a Presentation".
-In addition, the award of GA appointment provides a waiver of out-of-state tuition.
-Also, it may be of interest to you to know that a limited number of Graduate Fellowships and Graduate Minority Fellowships are awarded on a competitive basis by the Graduate College.
+The award of GA appointment provides a waiver of out-of-state tuition.
+It may be of interest to you to know that a limited number of Graduate Fellowships and Graduate Minority Fellowships are awarded on a competitive basis by the Graduate College.
 Additionally, a limited number of Graduate Tuition Scholarships and Graduate Academic Scholarships are available on a competitive basis through the Graduate College to students participating in our graduate program.

 Acceptable English Proficiency tests are: